-These features are described in Section 12.2.
+These features are described in Section 13.2.

-12.2 Functional Description
+13.2 Functional Description

-The U74 Core Complex L2 Cache is a 128 KiB 8-way set-associative cache.
+The U74-MC Core Complex L2 Cache is a 2 MiB 16-way set-associative cache.
 It has a line size of 64 bytes and is read/write-allocate with a random replacement policy.
 The cache operates in write-back mode only.
-The L2 Cache is composed of a single bank.
+The L2 Cache is composed of 2 banks.
+This subdivision into banks helps facilitate increased available bandwidth between CPU masters and the L2 Cache, as each bank has its own dedicated 128-bit TL-C inner port.
+As such, multiple requests to different banks may proceed in parallel.

 The outer port of the L2 Cache Controller is a 128-bit TL-C port shared among all banks and typically connected to a DDR controller.
 The outer Memory Port of the L2 Cache Controller is shared among all banks and typically connected to cacheable memory.
-The overall organization of the L2 Cache Controller is depicted in Figure 98.
+The overall organization of the L2 Cache Controller is depicted in Figure 107.

-Figure 98: Organization of the SiFive L2 Cache Controller
+Figure 107: Organization of the SiFive L2 Cache Controller

-12.2.1 Way Enable and the L2 Loosely-Integrated Memory (L2 LIM)
+13.2.1 Way Enable and the L2 Loosely-Integrated Memory (L2 LIM)